YurgFS/FS25_Yurg_Custom_Pack/README.md

 - rebranded as Agco (other brands decals replaced by Agco)
 - capacity of 10 000 000 for Bulk & Liquids
 - can load from Pallets & BigBags
-- with or without silo extension
+- with or without silo extension enabled

 #### Agco Multi Prod
 - rebranded as Agco (other brands decals replaced by Agco)
 - grass dryer
 - grass and/or chaff silage
 - forage & pig food mixer
-- with or without silo extension
+- with or without silo extension enabled

 #### Liquid Manure Tank & Extension
 - larger Capacity (x10)